suvrajitm/ConformationalCoordPropagation/README.md

 We have used the Matlab version for this paper:
 Maji et al. 2020."Propagation of Conformational Coordinates Across Angular Space in Mapping the Continuum of States from Cryo-EM Data by Manifold Embedding".
 DOI: 10.1021/acs.jcim.9b01115.

-We are providing here with the python code which is part of the ManifoldEM sofrware, since it contains a cleaner and updated version of the original Matlab implementation.
+We are providing here with the python code which is part of the ManifoldEM software, since it contains a cleaner and updated version of the original Matlab implementation.

 Myself (Suvrajit Maji) and Hstau Liao are part of the paper "Propagation of Conformational Coordinates Across Angular Space ..." and also part of the ManifoldEM python software team.
 Also thanks to other ManifoldEM python team members Evan Seitz and Sonya Hanson.